microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 This policy will store the result of the operation in the cache using the key `products:all` and the value of the response body.
 It will store it for 60 seconds.
 Of course, you can change the key and the duration to fit your needs.

 Notice the `external` cache type is used in both policies.
-This is because you are using an external cache which is Azure Cache for Redis in your case.
+This is because you are using an external cache which is Azure Managed Redis in your case.
 If you were using the internal cache of the APIM, you would have used the `internal` cache type.

 Then, click on the **Save** button.